Problematic social media use

+Problematic social media use, or social media addiction as it is often referred to, is when an individual engages with social media platforms in a manner that is deemed unhealthy, maladaptive, and/or obsessive.
+Social media addiction is a commonly recognized social phenomenon in countries with internet access, particularly among younger generations who freely accessed the internet in their childhoods such as Millennials, Gen-Z and Gen-Alpha.
+However, due to the newness of social media platforms, not just as tools for online communication but as abstract forms of human expression and connection, it is generally unclear which behaviors should qualify as addictive.
+Therefore, it is not an officially recognized diagnosis in trusted sources of psychiatric information such as the DSM-5 (The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition).

 Excessive use of social media can lead to problems including impaired functioning and a reduction in overall wellbeing, for both users and those around them.
 Such usage is associated with a risk of mental health problems, sleep problems, academic struggles, and daytime fatigue.
 Psychological or behavioural dependence on social media platforms can result in significant negative functions in peoples daily lives.

-Women are at a great risk for experiencing problems related to social media use.
 The risk of problems is also related to the type of platform of social media or online community being used.
 People of different ages and genders may be affected in different ways by problematic social media use.

 Signs and symptoms

-Signs of social media addiction or excessive use of social media include many behaviours similar to substance use disorders, including mood modification, salience, tolerance, stress withdrawal symptoms, psychological distress, anxiety and depression, conflict, and relapse, and low self esteem.
+Some signs of social media addiction or excessive use of social media include many behaviours similar to substance use disorders, including mood modification, salience, tolerance, stress withdrawal symptoms, psychological distress, anxiety and depression, conflict, and relapse, and low self esteem.
 People with problematic social media habits are at risk of being addicted and may require more time on social media as time passes.
-Frequent social media use may also be associated self-reported symptoms of attention deficit hyperactivity disorder.
+Frequent social media use may also be associated with self-reported symptoms of attention deficit hyperactivity disorder.

 Social anxiety (or fear of missing out) is another potential symptom.
 Social anxiety is defined as having intense anxiety or fear of being judged, negatively evaluated, or rejected in a social or performance situation.
 The fear of missing out can contribute to excessive usage due to frequent checking the media constantly throughout the day to check in and see what others are doing instead of doing other activities.

-Displacement, or replacing meaningful other activities with social media, and loneliness are common signs.
+Common signs include displacement, or replacing meaningful other activities with social media, and loneliness.